Modeling and control of malaria dynamics in fish farming regions: Numerical simulations

 \subsection{Parameters and Survey}

 The locality of M\^ancio Lima, in the state of Acre in northwestern Brazil, is an important malaria hotspot.
 There, malaria is strongly associated with fish farming \cite{Reis2015malj, Reis2015plos}.
-In this area, there are ponds with commercial fishes and ponds with natural fishes, and natural water bodies (creeks, swamps).
+In this area, there are ponds with commercial fishes and ponds with natural fishes, {as well as }natural water bodies (creeks, swamps) {were {\em Anopheles darlingi} and other malaria vectors breed}.
 In Table \ref{Parameter_table} we gathered realistic parameters for the situation in M\^ancio Lima.
 Some data was gathered in a visit to the region in 2018.

-\if{Aquaculture ponds had 4.4 more larvae than natural water bodies.
-In fishponds, larval abundance increased proportionally to the amount of vegetation border.
-The average size of ponds was 110m (perimeter), with an average of 80\% of the border with vegetation.
-In a survey with 55 fish farmers, 25 said that cleaning the border of the ponds was important to prevent mosquitoes (as well as snakes and other animals).
-The frequency of cleaning varied from once a month to once a year, with median equal to 2 months.
-Those cleaning once a month were the ones most aware of the relation between pond cleaning and malaria.
-This data was gathered in a visit to the region in 2018.}\fi

 {\bf Comments about Table \ref{Parameter_table}:}